AhmedHani/AhmedHani.github.io/_posts/2026-03-10-the-mandatory-cherry.md

 And just like that, the cherry became mandatory.

 Not because the cake stopped being good without it.
-But because someone — somewhere — decided that a cake without a cherry is no longer a real cake.
+But because someone, somewhere, decided that a cake without a cherry is no longer a real cake.

 ---